-SEA Electric and Volvo Trucks are currently the only Original Equipment Manufacturers (OEMs) offering a BEV model for sale via a dealer network in Australia, with other offerings currently being distributed directly from the manufacturer/importer or only available on a restricted lease basis.
+SEA Electric and Volvo Trucks are currently the only Original Equipment Manufacturers (OEMs) offering a BEV model for sale via a dealer network in Australia, with other offerings currently being distributed directly from the manufacturer or importer of the vehicle(s).
 This presents a significant challenge to operators looking to purchase a model as it represents a perceived risk for effective aftersales support.
 Even for models that are available, regional dealers are not necessarily qualified to service BEV vehicles, and this may present a challenge to regional freight operators.
-These arrangements may challenge operators as a deviation from their normal practice, with both large and small operators having long-term and mutually beneficial partnerships with local dealers.
+For models only available from head office, this may challenge operators as a deviation from the norm, with both large and small operators having long term and mutually beneficial partnerships with their local dealers.